darkecology/roost-dataset/README.md

-# roost-dataset: remote sensing object detection dataset
+# roost-dataset: a remote sensing object detection dataset
+Many flying animal species congregate in large numbers and their movements are visible in weather radar data.
-We release multi-channel weather radar sensing datasets with roost annotations, for the purpose of **ecological analyses** and developing **visual object detection and tracking models** to recognize biological phenomena in radar data.
+This repository releases multi-channel weather radar datasets with annotations for swallow roosts across several weather radar stations and years, for the purpose of ecological analyses and developing visual object detection and tracking models to recognize biological phenomena in radar data.

 ### Overview
 Weather radar data hold information about biological phenomena in the atmosphere.